firefly-iii/firefly-iii.org/full-description.md

 ## Bills

 Rent.
 Comes back every month.
 Create a bill and Firefly will not only match new withdrawals to bills but also show you which bills are still due and which ones aren't.

 ## Reports

 Will show you how you have been doing.
+You can select the accounts to be included and the period as well.

 ## Rules